RKursatV/php-eval-hook-altered/README.md

 A PHP extension for hooking `eval()`.
 Useful for dumping eval-obfuscated code.
 The extension is expected to work with PHP 7.x in general.
 May work with PHP 5.x but is untested.

-## Why funnyh00k3r?
+## Why fancyhooker?
-After I see some many obfuscators checking presence of an extension `evalhook` or variants as a protection, I bypassed it by changing the name of the extension to `funnyh00k3r`
+After I see some many obfuscators checking presence of an extension `evalhook` or variants as a protection, I bypassed it by changing the name of the extension to `fancyhooker`

 ## Compiling steps